devash99/VLSI-RTL-FPGA/README.md

 The ultimate goal is to design and verify an advanced **64-bit RISC-V RV64GC out-of-order superscalar processor** from RTL.

 ### Target Architecture
+**The following specifications represent the current architectural targets and may evolve as the design progresses**.

 ```text
 ISA                 : RISC-V RV64GC